in2code-de/luxletter/readme.md

 * done: Unsubscribe-Plugin
 * done: Dashboard
 * done: New CType teaser to build newsletters with content elements
-* in progress: HTML for newsletter optimization
+* done: HTML for newsletter optimization
-* Image include in newsletters
 * lux: identification with email clicks
 * lux: new view in backend with all email receivers and there newletter actions
 * lux: show email actions in normal detail view?